gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 # mongodb-express-redux-mithril-universal-start

 ## Project

-- This project is to demonstrate the server-side rendering ( aka universal ) of Single Page Application using mithril.
+- This project is to provide a new project starter using MongoDB, Expressjs, Reduxjs and Mithriljs.

-- Server-side rendering is done by mithril-node-render ( [StephanHoyer, mithril-node-render](https://github.com/StephanHoyer/mithril-node-render) ).
+- This project also demonstrate the server-side rendering ( aka universal ) of Single Page Application using mithril.

-- Client-side controllers and views are directly used for Server-side rendering.
+- Client-side views are used as it is for Server-side rendering.

-- Client and Server directory structures are kept as same as possible for easy development and maintenance.
+- Client and Server folder structures are kept as same for easy development and maintenance.

-- By using Redux, page-caching are automatically achieved.
+- Each page is made to exist in each folder for consistency and future expansion.

-- New project can be quickly set up using this project as starter.
+- Site folder is separately provided for customization and easy upgrade of this project.

 ## features